tsusanka/vagrant-lamp-server/README.md

 - if you have 32bit system, use the box settings hidden in the comments
 - if you have 64bit system, make sure you have enabled the 64bit virtualization support
  - *If you forget to enable the virtualization support, the OS will freeze during the boot with no error message.*
+- if you are on Linux, install `nfs-kernel-service` package

 ### Run it